-Comparing Five Travel Management Apps
+Comparing Five iOS Travel Management Apps

 Many of the other four apps offer at least some notification options.
 Google Trips itself contains no notification settings within the app, just the opportunity during setup to enable them — but offers no specifics as to what the notifications are.
 Also, in the current version of the app, you can’t share itineraries, which may be a deal-breaker for many people.
 There’s also just an iPhone app; no iPad, Apple Watch, or Messages app.

 And now a confession: I don’t use Google’s services much.
 As such, Google Trips has limited value for me because it relies heavily on harvesting flight data from a Google account.
-As the new app on the block, it’s also devoid of basic features that the other more mature apps have.
+As the new app on the block, it’s also missing basic features that the other more mature apps have.
 But if you’re waist-deep in the Google ecosystem, the way the app makes it easy to explore your destination might make it the ideal solution for you or as a companion to one of the other apps.

 App in the Air -- Not surprisingly, given its name, the free App in the Air focuses on managing air travel but has recently begun to branch out by allowing you to include hotel and car rental details in your itinerary.